 - 6.1.
 SBO Program Provisions Applicable To Certain Exempt Contracts.
-Bidders for Exempt Contracts must negotiate in good faith with each SBE that responds to the Bidder's solicitations and each SBE that contacts the Bidder on its own accord, as defined and required by Parts B, C, D, F and G. Additionally, certain provisions of Part D of the SBO Program (relating to Post Contract Award) shall apply to Exempt Contracts, other than Exempt Contracts that fall within Sections 23.3 through 23.9 of Appendix 1.
-The provisions of Part D that apply are listed in Section 1.1 of Part D. - 6.2.
+Bidders for Exempt Contracts must negotiate in good faith with each SBE that responds to the Bidder's solicitations and each SBE that contacts the Bidder on its own accord.
+Additionally, certain provisions of Part D of the SBO Program (relating to Post Contract Award) shall apply to certain Exempt Contracts.
+The provisions of Part D that apply and the Exempt Contracts they apply to are listed in Section 1.1 of Part D. - 6.2.
 Special Provision for Exempt Contracts.
-If requested by the Program Manager, Business Enterprises that enter into Exempt Contracts shall be required to notify the City of any subcontracting opportunities that may arise on the Exempt Contract for which there are Qualified SBEs listed in the City's database.
+If requested by the Program Manager, Business Enterprises that enter into Exempt Contracts shall be required to notify the City of any subcontracting opportunities that may arise on the Exempt Contract for which there are SBEs listed in the City's database.
 Failure to comply with this Section shall be deemed a material breach of the Exempt Contract.
 In such event, the City shall be entitled to exercise any of the remedies set forth in Part D.

-Section 7: Extension of SBO Program Requirements to Exempt Contracts.
-KBEs may in their discretion elect to include in bids and proposals for Exempt Contracts (including but not limited to Informal Contracts) a requirement that bidders comply with any or all SBO Program requirements applicable to Contracts, including but not limited to the requirement that an SBE Goal be established for the Contract.
+6.3.
+Extension of SBO Program Requirements to Exempt Contracts.
+KBEs may in their discretion elect to include in bids and proposals for Exempt Contracts (including but not limited to Informal Contracts) a requirement that bidders comply with any or all SBO Program requirements, including but not limited to the requirement that an SBE Goal be established for the Contract.
 In such event the Exempt Contract shall be deemed a "Contract" for purposes of this Program.

-Section 8: SBE Outreach, Assistance and Business Development
+Section 7: SBE Outreach, Assistance and Business Development

-- 8.1 The SBDP Office, in cooperation with KBEs or their designees, is authorized to develop programs and activities to provide outreach to Small Business Enterprises, and to assist the business development of such enterprises.
-These activities may include, but are not limited to: - 8.1.1.
-Communicating information on the SBO Program through newsletters, the Internet, workshops, training activities, and other outreach activities conducted by the City or by other public or private entities in collaboration with the City. - 8.1.2.
-Development of a resource directory to be provided to the small business community in the Charlotte MSA with information as to assistance in bonding, financial management and/or accounting, continuing education, professional organization and other resources that improve small business market access or capacity. - 8.1.3.
+- 7. The SBOP Office, in cooperation with KBEs or their designees, is authorized to develop programs and activities to provide outreach to Small Business Enterprises, and to assist the business development of such enterprises.
+These activities may include, but are not limited to: - 7.1.
+Communicating information on the SBO Program through newsletters, the Internet, workshops, training activities, and other outreach activities conducted by the City or by other public or private entities in collaboration with the City. - 7.2.
+Development of a resource directory to be provided to the small business community in the Charlotte Regional Area with information as to assistance in bonding, financial management and/or accounting, continuing education, professional organization and other resources that improve small business market access or capacity. - 7.3.
 Such other programs or activities as the Program Manager may from time to time recommend.